-In order to utilize ASU Library Services such as checking out materials, interlibrary loan, E-Reserves, etc, you must have an activated ASU OneCard.
-Currently enrolled students can obtain a card without being present on campus by contacting the ASU OneCard office.
-Once you have received your card you must activate it by going to https://asuone.higheroneaccount.com/ and following the directions on the screen.
+An activated ASU OneCard is necessary utilize ASU Library Services such as checking out materials, interlibrary loan, e-Reserves, etc. To obtain a OneCard, contact the ASU OneCard office.
+Once you have received it, activate your card by going to www.asuone.com and following the directions on the screen.

 For more information about the Technology Access Account see the Technology Access Account page.